SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 President

-• delegate duties to other elected officers.
+• Delegates duties to Officers.

 Vice-President